rapkosi/digisoc/README.md

 All pictures, if not mentioned differently, used in this presentation are either made by Raphael Koch (with CC0) or fulfill [CC0 Creative Commons](https://creativecommons.org/publicdomain/zero/1.0/deed.en) with no attribution required.

-The pictures of Roxane Steiger excluded from CC0.
+The pictures of Roxane Steiger are excluded from CC0.

 ### Extensions